-His current contract had three years and $25.75 million in guaranteed money remaining, meaning the new deal added $132 million and seven seasons.
-Baseball’s collective bargaining agreement prohibits extensions, forcing the sides to sign a new agreement.
+His previous contract had three years and $25.75 million in guaranteed money remaining, meaning the new deal added $132 million and seven seasons.
+Baseball's collective bargaining agreement prohibits extensions, forcing the sides to sign a new contract.

 Tulowitzki wanted to emulate his idol, Baltimore's Cal Ripken Jr., who played in just one city, and not his mentor, St. Louis slugger Matt Holliday, whose departure from Denver a couple of years ago after 11 years in the Rockies organization deeply affected him.

 "I didn't want that to happen to me," Tulowitzki said.
 "I wanted to stay here for my career and not deal with all the other stuff.
 I'm sure he's in a great place now and I know he's happy but at the same time, this is where I want to be."